 The passionate generosity of supporters of the arts sustains CBMF’s mission year after year in a variety of ways: through contributions to the annual fund; gifts in memory or honor of loved ones, past teachers or arts supporters; business sponsorships; artist support, in-kind donations of goods or services; monthly and legacy gifts.

 Every contribution supports the outstanding artists whose lifelong dedication brings music to life, and exposes residents and visitors of the rural Gunnison Valley to musical experiences and opportunities that are otherwise only available in major metropolitan areas.

 The Crested Butte Music Festival is deeply grateful for support that ensures the future of music at every age.

 Please consult a licensed tax advisor for details regarding your taxes.

 The Crested Butte Music Festival is a Colorado non-profit 501(c)(3) tax-exempt organization.
 Our tax identification number is 84-1374824.

 Please review our Gift Acceptance Policy.

-Cash donations of $50 or more earn a 25% tax credit, and in-kind donations valued at $100 or more earn a 12.5% tax credit.
+Cash donations of $50 or more earn a 25% tax credit on their Colorado state tax return.
+In-kind donations valued at $100 or more earn a 12.5% tax credit.
 The taxpayer may take state tax credits of up to $100,000 per tax year.
-Any excess credit may be carried forward for up to 5 years.
+Any excess credit is valid for up to 5 years.

-For more information, please contact Erin Wright, Communications and Development Coordinator.
+For more information, please contact Erin Wright, Director of Development.